 A limited number of graduate assistantships and other awards are available for qualified applicants.
-Also, a limited number of graduate teaching positions may be available for qualified graduate students after they have completed 18 semester graduate hours or more in the major concentration.
+Also, a limited number of graduate teaching positions may be available for qualified graduate students after they have completed 18 semester graduate hours.

 Students are required to complete at least 60 semester hours of approved graduate-level work.
 At least half the work presented for the degree must be 600-level courses.